yaser-rahmati-official/Thesis/M.Eng/FER System Based on FCPs.md

 Enhances decision-making in robotics, automotive interfaces, and smart home devices by interpreting human emotional states.

 **8. Education:**
-Supports adaptive learning platforms by assessing students’ engagement and emotional responses during lessons.
+Supports _adaptive learning platforms_ by assessing _students’ engagement_ and _emotional responses_ during lessons.

 **9. Accessibility Tools:**
-Assists individuals with disabilities in communication and interaction by translating emotions into alternative forms of expression.
+_Assists individuals with disabilities_ in communication and interaction by translating emotions into alternative forms of expression.

 **10. Market Research:**
-Analyzes consumer reactions to advertisements, products, and services for targeted improvements and campaign optimization.
+Analyzes consumer reactions to _advertisements_, _products_, and _services_ for targeted improvements and campaign optimization.